QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 A :doc:`related lecture <amss>` describes an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`aiyagari2002optimal`.

-In th AMSS economy, only a risk-free bond is traded.
+In the AMSS economy, only a risk-free bond is traded.

 That lecture compares the recursive representation of the Lucas-Stokey model presented in this lecture with  one for an AMSS economy.